 Structural variation in Chinese compound verbs: A comparative study of Standard Mandarin and Dongying Dialect [full text]

-- BA thesis (Outstanding)
+- BA dissertation (Outstanding)

 Beijing Foreign Studies University, 2013

 A magyar és a német igekötők összehasonlítása szintaktikai és szemantikai szempontból [A comparison of Hungarian and German verbal prefixes from syntactic and semantic perspectives] [full text in Hungarian]

 - In prep.
 An overview of categorical linguistics (for linguists).